Research & Development

 - Address barriers to appropriately structured alternative payment models, particularly in Medicare, that have the ability to increase competition among innovator and biosimilar products.

-- Advance meaningful rebate reform that would remove barriers to biosimilar uptake and promote access and competition.
+- Ensure the successful implementation of meaningful rebate reform that remove barriers to biosimilar uptake and promote access and competition.